 A couple weeks ago I came across a tweet from Ross Hudgens of Siege Media that asked about outreach during the holidays.
-At the time I was trying to wrap up an outreach campaign of my own and it really got me thinking about how other link builders approach not just outreach, but the task of link building in general during a chaotic time such as Xmas.
+At the time I was trying to wrap up one of our link building packages for a client and finalizing an outreach campaign of my own.
+The tweet really got me thinking about how other link builders approach not just outreach, but the task of link building in general during a chaotic time such as Xmas.

 Not about to let an opportunity to learn go to waste, I asked Brian Dean of Backlinko if he would share his thoughts on the subject of holiday link building.
 Hopefully his answers will spark some ideas for your next campaign.